keploy/community-blog/cm0otroau000209l3a8ox1q49.md

 ## How to choose the best Test Automation tool?

+Before choosing a test automation tool, it’s important to look beyond just features.
+Every team has different goals, tech stacks, and levels of expertise, so the “best” tool will depend on your context.
+Here are some key considerations to help you make the right decision:

 1. How scalable is the tool?

 2. How well does the tool integrate with existing systems?